stellarspot/opencog-ppl/docs/belief_propagation_dv.md

 Messages are vectors which are connected as values to Edges.
 There are two keys:
-  * 'message-variable-factor-key' for messages from variable to factor
+  * 'message-variable-factor' key for messages from variable to factor
-  * 'message-factor-variable-key' for messages from factor to variable
+  * 'message-factor-variable' key for messages from factor to variable

 **Message from Variable V to Factor F**